CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 /InterestingPicture-1.0-SNAPSHOT

 into the Application Context text field.
 Click Apply and OK.
-Finally, on the green triangle or choose Run/Run to build and run the program.

 g.
+Click on the green triangle or choose Run/Run to build and run the program.

+h.
 Make sure the app displays a prompt; choose a noun (like "cat"), click "Click Here", and ensure that a picture of a cat is displayed.

-h.
+i.
 Try out a few other search terms.
 When finished, click the red square at the top right to quit the program.

 ### :checkered_flag: **Checkpoint: show the working InterestingPicture web app to your TA.**